Data Coverage

 What is the Actual Coverage?

 Please refer to the map below.
-Please note: this map is updated manually from time to time when there are major changes in the coverage areas.
-It may not reflect the present situation.
+Note, that his map is updated manually at irregular intervals or when there are major coverage updates: it may not always reflect the most recent situation.

-For the most up-to-date status, please use our healthcheck and status API.
+For the most up-to-date status, please use the health-check and status API.

 — No flight data available